darpa-sail-on/sail-on-client/docs/source/index.rst

 multiple levels of the novelty hierarchy.

-Sail-On Client is built upon `tinker-engine`_, an open source library that provides the abstractions and runner interface used for running the empirical protocols
+Sail-On Client is built upon `tinker-engine`_, an open source library that provides the abstractions and interface used for running the empirical protocols

 Features
 --------